nielsvanhooy/py-cursus-work/python-beginner/11-control-structures-part-one-en.md

 If instead you place pass in the if statement,
 Python won’t throw any error and will pass to any code you have below the if statement.
 This works even if you have other conditions below the first if statement.

-most important control structures in programming languages:

-- if / elif / else
-- loops
-  - while loop
-  - do while loop
-  - for loop (counting loop)
-  - foreach loop

-## Control structures in Python

-- `if ... else ...`
-- loops:
-  - `while`
-  - `for ... in ...`
-  - `for ... in range(...)`